AXIHIXA/Memo/notes/cpp/translation_and_loading_toolchain.md

       - Use this to supply system-specific linker options that GCC does not recognize.
       - If you want to pass an option that takes a separate argument:
         - You must use \-Xlinker twice, once for the option and once for the argument.
-        - E.g.,, to pass `-assert` definitions, you must write `-Xlinker -assert -Xlinker` definitions.
+        - E.g., to pass `-assert` definitions, you must write `-Xlinker -assert -Xlinker` definitions.
         - It does not work to write `-Xlinker -"assert definitions"`, because this passes the entire string as a single argument, which is not what the linker expects.
       - When using the GNU linker, pass arguments to linker options using the `option=value` syntax than as separate arguments.
         - E.g., specify `-Xlinker -Map=output.map` rather than `-Xlinker -Map -Xlinker output.map`.